Nuacht24

-Nuacht24 (/ga/; meaning "Twenty-four hour News") is an Irish language news website and weekly online newspaper with a weekly printed edition based in Belfast, Northern Ireland.
+Nuacht24 (/ga/; meaning "Twenty-four hour News") was an Irish language news website and weekly online newspaper with a weekly printed edition based in Belfast, Northern Ireland.
 It has been favourably received by Irish media as an independent, comprehensive, up-to-date news service.
 Nuacht24 launched a comprehensive video based service at www.nuacht24.com.
 It was founded by well-known journalist Eoghan Ó Néill.